SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 - You know the `definitionId` for the process you created.
 - You have set up the destination to SAP Build Process Automation, as described here <link to create instance>

 ## You will learn
 - How to create a simple UI
 - How to create a form
 - How to stylize your UI
-- How to trigger from your app a workflow in SAP Build Process Automation
+- How to trigger from your app a process in SAP Build Process Automation

 ## Intro
-This tutorial shows you how to use SAP Build Apps to create and stylize a simple, one-page app that triggers an SAP Build Process Automation workflow.
+This tutorial shows you how to use SAP Build Apps to create and stylize a simple, one-page app that triggers a process in SAP Build Process Automation.

 Specifically, the app lets the user enter sales order details and then send these to a process for approval.
-(In a real-world scenario, the sales order would then be created in S/4HANA Cloud, but that is not part of our flow.)
+(In a real-world scenario, the sales order would then be created in SAP S/4HANA Cloud, but that is not part of our flow.)

 Your app will look something like this: